skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/11_onboarding.md

   cite_url = "https://digital.canada.ca/2019/07/29/making-a-great-first-impression-onboarding-matters/"
 %}

 Employee onboarding is the process of integrating a new employee into your team.
-A good onboarding process will reduce the time it takes new employees to acclimate &mdash; and to contribute.
+A good onboarding process will reduce the time it takes new employees to acclimate — and to contribute.

 Onboarding consists of the following activities: